-On June 25, 1950, the Korean War began when some 75,000 soldiers from the North Korean People’s Army poured across the 38th parallel, the boundary between the Soviet-backed Democratic People’s Republic of Korea to the north and the pro-Western Republic of Korea to the south.
+The Korean war began on June 25, 1950, when some 75,000 soldiers from the North Korean People’s Army poured across the 38th parallel, the boundary between the Soviet-backed Democratic People’s Republic of Korea to the north and the pro-Western Republic of Korea to the south.
 This invasion was the first military action of the Cold War.
 By July, American troops had entered the war on South Korea’s behalf.
 As far as American officials were concerned, it was a war against the forces of international communism itself.
 After some early back-and-forth across the 38th parallel, the fighting stalled and casualties mounted with nothing to show for them.
 Meanwhile, American officials worked anxiously to fashion some sort of armistice with the North Koreans.
 The alternative, they feared, would be a wider war with Russia and China–or even, as some warned, World War III.
 Finally, in July 1953, the Korean War came to an end.
-In all, some 5 million soldiers and civilians lost their lives during the war.
+In all, some 5 million soldiers and civilians lost their lives in what many in the U.S. refer to as “the Forgotten War” for the lack of attention it received compared to more well-known conflicts like World War I and II and the Vietnam War.
 The Korean peninsula is still divided today.

 “If the best minds in the world had set out to find us the worst possible location in the world to fight this damnable war,” U.S. Secretary of State Dean Acheson (1893-1971) once said, “the unanimous choice would have been Korea.”
 The peninsula had landed in America’s lap almost by accident.
 Since the beginning of the 20th century, Korea had been a part of the Japanese empire, and after World War II it fell to the Americans and the Soviets to decide what should be done with their enemy’s imperial possessions.
 In August 1945, two young aides at the State Department divided the Korean peninsula in half along the 38th parallel.
 The Russians occupied the area north of the line and the United States occupied the area to its south.